jpconstantineau/BlueMicro_BLE/documentation/docs/supported_hardware.md

 With the nRF52, you run all of your keyboard firmware code directly on the nRF52 and no external MCU is used or required for Bluetooth functionality!

-For more information on the NRF52832, see the [detailed 553 pages product specification](http://infocenter.nordicsemi.com/pdf/nRF52832_PS_v1.4.pdf)
+For more information on the nRF52832, see the [detailed 553 pages product specification](http://infocenter.nordicsemi.com/pdf/nRF52832_PS_v1.4.pdf)
+For more information on the nRF52840, see the [detailed 619 pages product specification](https://infocenter.nordicsemi.com/pdf/nRF52840_PS_v1.1.pdf)

 The BlueMicro firmware uses the [Adafruit nrf52 feather](https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide/introduction) bootloader, libraries and allows for the following features: